dsc-courses/dsc10-2025-sp/syllabus.md

 ### Exams

 This class has one Midterm Exam and one Final Exam:
-- Midterm Exam: Friday, May 2nd, **during your enrolled lecture slot**
+- Midterm Exam: Friday, May 2nd, **during your enrolled lecture slot**.
-- Final Exam: Saturday, June 7th from 11:30AM to 2:30PM, location TBD
+- Final Exam: Saturday, June 7th from 11:30AM to 2:30PM, location TBD.

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held **in-person and on-paper**.